maniaclab/snowmass-connect-docs/docs/software.md

 ## The OSG Module Environment

 Many commonly used software packages and libraries are provided on the OSG through the module command.
-OSG modules are made available through the OSG Application Software Installation Service (OASIS).
+OSG modules are made available through the OSG Application Software Installation Service (OASIS) CVMFS repo.

-On the Snowmass21 Connect node use the module avail command to see what software and libraries are available: `module avail`.
+Use the module avail command on the Snowmass21 Connect node to see what software and libraries are available: `module avail`.
 Use the load command to load a specific module: `module load <name_of_module`.
-For example, in [here](index.md#Job-Submissions-to-the-OSG) the loading the stashcache module `module load stashcache` enables access to the stashcp command to transfer data to the remote node on the grid.
+For example, in the [Job Submission Guidelines](index.md#Job-Submissions-to-the-OSG), users need to load the  stashcache module `module load stashcache` in order to the use the stashcp command on a remote node and transfer data there.

 There are two things required in order to use modules in your HTCondor job.